Sunken concrete floor slab showing visible settlement and cracking inside a home

 Concrete floor slabs sink.
 It happens gradually — a slope you didn't notice until a door started sticking, a gap that opened at the skirting, a crack that appeared across the tiles.
 The slab hasn't broken.
 The ground beneath it has moved.

-Most people assume the only fix is to jackhammer the floor, rip up the tiles, dig out the ground, recompact, repour, and wait for it to cure.
+Most people assume the only fix for a sunken concrete slab is to jackhammer the floor, rip up the tiles, dig out the ground, recompact, repour, and wait for it to cure.
 Weeks of work.
 House unliveable.
 But here's what 15,000+ jobs have taught us: the concrete is almost never the problem.
 The ground underneath is.
 Fix the ground, and the slab goes back where it belongs.

-The signs below will help you work out what's happening beneath your floor — and whether it can be relevelled without replacing it.
+The signs below will help you work out what's happening beneath your floor — and whether your sunken concrete slab can be relevelled without replacing it.

 What are the symptoms of sunken concrete slabs?